 Postcards are for much more than just your travels these days.
 They’re becoming a more popular way than ever for people to get in touch with their friends and family on a regular basis, for special occasions and, you know, just to say, hey.
 But… writing a postcard can actually become quite an intimidating experience when you finally come face to face with its blank side.

-Postcards aren’t just for traveling anymore.
-They’re becoming a more popular way for people to communicate with their friends and family on a regular basis.
-Some people can actually be quite intimidated with postcard writing, however.
 There are so many ways to send greetings and wishes.
-But how do you fit everything you want to say in such a short space?
+But how are you ever going to fit everything you want to say into such a short space?

 Where Are You?